prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 - _Once you by pass the your thinking machinery, its actually not that hard, you become part of a clock work, which is what the whole takeout business is about_
 - _Two step approach: (1) creating overlay prechacs, (2) dealing with runaround pecularities_

-What we find most remarkable about this set of pattern is how hard it is to get ones head around the overlay job (_A_).
-Even in both examples all the bilateral passing part are fairly easy, it takes quite some time manage both patterns at once.
-Naturally this applies especially to odd period patterns, where you have to memorize once for the first half and another time when you switch hands.
+What we find most remarkable about this set of patterns is how hard it is to get ones head around the overlay job (passer _A_).
+Even though in both examples all the bilateral passing part are fairly easy, it takes quite some time manage both patterns at once.
+Naturally, this applies especially to odd period patterns, where you have to memorize once for the first half and another time when you switch hands.

-However, and this is true for many takeouts and (mini) Prechac patterns - once master the timing around the difficult throws like 4s __and__ you don't have to think actively, you can get the pattern solid relatively quickly.
+However, and this is true for many takeouts and (mini) Prechac patterns - once you master the timing around the difficult throws like 4s __and__ you don't have to think actively any more, you can get the pattern solid relatively quickly.
 Then, you enter the "clock work" state of mind.
-This mode of juggling where every one is a cog, making the pattern tick, makes up a significant amount of the "buzz" takeouts.
+This mode of juggling where every one is a cog, making the pattern tick, accounts for a significant amount of the attraction of takeouts.

-The second observation worth noting is that the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be "transparent" to the passers.
+The second observation worth noting is that the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be transparent to the passers.
+In our view this is not problematic, since in reality the passers are always aware of the manipulation - an intercepted self has even be called "pelf" to indicate that it feels actually like a **p**ass.
+In contrast, our approach explicitly spells out the interaction between manipulator and passer, rather than assuming that is transparent to latter.

 ## Future Work
 - _Describe the run around part of Mission Impossible in more detail (transition, starts, permutations)_
 - _let's see how many interesting patterns can be generated that way_
 - _mamupulate why not, not why etc.
 - _See how Aidan's and Ed's notation can help to find a theory for the runaround part_

+There are various intended activities to cover more of this patter set.
+First of all we need a more solid description of the run around version of Mission Impossible.
+To do that, a closer comparison of these patterns with Aidan's and Ed's framework should help, as it might be possible to describe the run around aspect elegantly with that notation.
+Taking that idea further it would be nice to have a general theory to turn our set of patterns into run arounds, which could possibly be as easy as confirming that Ed's notation can be applied in general.

+The more practical way ahead is obviously to generate more interesting patterns, especially with slightly more clubs.
+Examples of that could be a manipulated "Why Not"/"Not Why"/"Why the hack" etc.